Predicting a Demand for Change: AJ Mak, Chain of Demand’s Founder/CEO

 Despite all the initial challenges, Chain of Demand is currently made up of a small, yet strong team of engineers, data scientists, marketers, and consumer behavior professionals.

-Recently piloting for some big brands, Mak plans for the next 12 months are to continue building out the team and launching the next version of their products for more great brands.
+Recently piloting for some big brands and mentioned in several publications like South China Morning Post, Mak plans for the next 12 months are to continue building out the team and launching the next version of their products.
 He hopes to be cash flow positive within the next three years.

 With the expectation to help the fashion industry shift towards a speed-to-market model, where fewer products are left unsold, and consumers get more of what they want, when asked about what drives him to get out of bed every morning, Mak tastefully responds,